brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 Another big one is that very careful attention had to be paid to possible performance and memory regressions.
 The Stripe API runs as a single monolithic Ruby process, and a vast amount of Ruby code needs to be loaded to start it up.
 This is made much worse by Ruby's non-support for parallelism [1], making a forking multi-process deployment in the style of Unicorn very common.
 For the longest time the API ran on a heavily customized [Thin web server](https://github.com/macournoyer/thin) combined with NIH [Einhorn](https://github.com/stripe-archive/einhorn) tech for Unicorn-like features.

 For those not well-versed with Ruby deployments, the way this works is that a Ruby app is loaded into a single process which then forks itself many times to produce child processes that will handle requests.
-In theory, the child processes can share memory with their parent, but because Ruby's GC tends to taint memory pages quickly, in practice memory isn't shared for long as copy-on-write semantics duplicate pages, and all children balloon up to the same size as their parent [2].
+In theory, the child processes can share memory with their parent, but because Ruby's GC tends to taint memory pages quickly, in practice memory isn't shared for long as copy-on-write semantics duplicate pages, and all children balloon up to the same size as their progenitor [2].
 In addition to parallelism, the multi-process model also allows for graceful restarts -- the parent process will reload itself upon receiving a signal, and coordinate rotating out its children for new processes running updated code, while also giving each one time to finish what it's working on.

 Process-based parallelism is fine, except that it's not a good fit combined with Ruby's memory profile.
 Because of the sheer quantities of Ruby involved, each API worker needed somewhere around a gigabyte of memory, and could handle exactly one request at a time.
 If you're wondering how that was tenable, the answer is just more servers and more parallelism -- we deployed a whole fleet of beefy instances, and saturated each one with as many workers as memory allowed.